 Curiosity about the world, and a willingness to understand the society we live in.
-You will want to know more about the world, and want to have your perception and experiences of it challenged by other knowledge and ideas.
-Be willing to accept other points of view; and to embrace BAME and CEG ideas – so be challenged about ethnicity, class, and gender.
-This is all part of the journey!
+You will want to know more about the world, while being open to having your perceptions and experiences of it challenged by other knowledge and ideas.
+Be ready to explore various points of veiw about ethnicity, class and gender.

 Students go onto a wide range of degree level and post graduate courses.
 Many go onto directly related courses such as Sociology/Social Studies.
-Others go onto tangentially relevant courses such as Sociology and Criminology, Archaeology, Social Studies and so on and may go onto courses such as PPE – Philosophy, Politics and Economics, which is very highly regarded.
-Additionally, Sociology can help with broader ranging degree courses such as Geography, Youth Studies, and Criminology.
+Others go onto tangentially relevant courses such as Sociology and Criminology, Archaeology, Social Studies and so on and may go onto courses such as PPE – Philosophy, Politics and Economics.
+Additionally, Sociology can help with broader ranging degree courses such as Criminology, Journalism, Geography, and Law.

 WHAT DO OUR STUDENTS SAY: